CognitiveScale/cortex-fabric-examples/cortex-python-lib-examples/simple-experiment/docs/simple-exp-predict/README.md

 ## Test the code locally

-To avoid using up your private registry space, it is good practice testing your code before pushing.
+To avoid filling your private registry, testing your code prior to deployment is recommended.

 Create Python virtual env.
 ```shell